javiguerra777/capstone-fortnerf/README.md

 </details>

 # About the Project
-## About The Project
 <a name="about-the-project"></a>
-This app build with the existing knowledge of the React basics, and give you further practice working with codebase linting, component testing, Redux Toolkit, and TypeScript.
+This app is built with the existing knowledge of the React basics, and give you further practice working with codebase linting, component testing, Redux Toolkit, and TypeScript.
 A user should, at the bare minimum, be able to join a game, create a new game, participate with other users in the game, and at the end of the game the scene will display the scores of all participants in the game.
 <p align="left">(<a href="#top">back to top</a>)</p>

 ### Built with